parphane/udacity-self_driving_cars/project-pid_controller/WRITEUP.md

   * Some explanation

 ### Trial & Error
-Majors issues met during development:
-* Not understanding that TotalError is equivalent to calculating steer angle
-  * Added then removed variables once code logic was understood...
-  * First compilation and run with PID all set to 1
 * Where to begin from...
   * Added a logic to pass PID as parameters to avoid recompiling at each manual iteration
   * Tuned, P, I and D manually to obtain an "acceptable" behavior, performing a manual Twiddle algorithm